Axway/Cloud-Automation/APIM/Helmchart/README.md

 ## Create Admin-Users

-If the API management platform is run in a container platform, then you need to configure the admin users either via an externally provided file: apigateway/conf/adminUsers.json or via an [LDAP connection](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apigtw_admin/general_rbac_ad_ldap/index.html) which is the preferred way.
+If the API management platform runs in a container platform, then you need to configure the admin users either via an externally provided file: apigateway/conf/adminUsers.json or via an [LDAP connection](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apigtw_admin/general_rbac_ad_ldap/index.html) which is the preferred way.

 User management in API Gateway Manager is disabled because changes to the file: `adminUsers.json` are not persisted.